Royal Rumble (2010): Reception

 The Royal Rumble received generally positive reviews from critics.
 The event earned 462,000 pay-per-view buys, an increase of 12,000 on the 2009 Royal Rumble.

 Aftermath

+This was the final Royal Rumble held before the original World Tag Team Championship was deactivated in August in favor of the WWE Tag Team Championship; since WrestleMania 25 in April 2009, both titles were held and defended together across all brands as the Unified WWE Tag Team Championship.
+It would also be the final Royal Rumble held before the original WWE Women's Championship was deactivated in September in favor of the WWE Divas Championship.

+Raw

 After failing to win the Royal Rumble match and losing an Elimination Chamber qualifying match to Randy Orton, Shawn Michaels cost The Undertaker the World Heavyweight Championship against Chris Jericho in the SmackDown Elimination Chamber match at Elimination Chamber.
 As a result, Michaels challenged Undertaker to a rematch of their WrestleMania XXV match at WrestleMania XXVI.
 Undertaker agreed on the term that if Michaels lost, he would retire from professional wrestling.
 A stipulation was added that the match would be contested under no disqualifications and no countouts.
 At WrestleMania, Undertaker defeated Michaels to extend his WrestleMania winning streak to 18–0 and Michaels was forced to retire.